paolo-mangini/paolo-mangini.github.io/content/index.md

 - Mark: 100/100

 ## Research Experience
-I have worked with my Master's thesis advisors Raffale Tito D'Agnolo and Gabriele Rigo on an article about the Multiverse and its relationship with the Swampland (where is also presented in a short form the results obtained in the last chapter of my Master's thesis).
-It was published in April 2024, and it can be found on [Arxiv](https://arxiv.org/abs/2404.13109).
+I have worked with my Master's thesis advisors Raffaele Tito D'Agnolo and Gabriele Rigo on an article about the Multiverse and its relationship with the Swampland (where is also presented in a short form the results obtained in the last chapter of my Master's thesis).
+It was published in April 2024, and it can be found on [arXiv](https://arxiv.org/abs/2404.13109).

-## Other experiencies
+## Other experiences
-As occasional performance, I tutor, privately, in math and physics for high school/university guys
+As an occasional performance, I tutor, privately, in math and physics for high school/university guys

 ## Skills
-- QFT
-- Coding (C, C++, Python, Latex)
+- Coding (C, C++, Python)
+- Use of Latex
 - Use of Word and PowerPoint

 ## Hobbies
 - Reading
 - Chess (1750-1800 points on Chess.com)
+- Watching football and tennis
-- Table Tennis / foosball / snooker / bowling
+- Foosball / snooker / bowling
 - Party/board games
-- Padel
+- Padel/ Table Tennis

 ## Languages
 - Italian (Mothertongue)